silverton-io/buz-docs/docs/under-the-hood/tools/squawkbox.md

 # Squawkbox

-Honeypot ships with a simple feedback mechanism called `squawkbox`.
+Buz ships with a simple feedback mechanism called `squawkbox`.
 It is most helpful when building out a tracking implementation, doing local development, etc.

 **Each request to the protocol-specific squawkbox results in the following:**